cvxpy/cvxpy/PROCEDURES.md

 Let's say we're releasing 1.2.0.

 1. Starting from ``master``, checkout a new branch called ``release/1.2.x``.
-2. The versioning data in setup.py should be
+2. The versioning data in setup.py should already be
    ```
    MAJOR = 1
    MINOR = 2